Ebube50/alx-system_engineering-devops/README.md

+# ALx Devop Tasks

-for all shell taks 2
+This repo is for all shell tasks